molily/learning-react/README.md

-# Workshop tasks for learning React and Redux
+# Workshop exercises for learning React and Redux

-These examples are practical task for an introduction workshop to React and Redux.
+These are practical exercises for an introduction workshop to React and Redux.
 They are based on [create-react-app](https://github.com/facebookincubator/create-react-app).

 ## Topics covered